mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 seqkit split -i --id-regexp "(.*\.)" prodigal.faa
 ```
 - The output files may look a little weird with names like "prodigal.part_CP011970..faa", so they should be suitably renamed.
 If there are not hundreds of genomes, group rename should work - "ctrl + a" --> "F2", otherwise a simple python code may be needed.
-- Finally, we can now run phammseqs.
+- Finally, run phammseqs:
 ```bash
 phammseqs [path/to/the/proteomes] -p -c [cpu thread] -o [output_folder] --identity [value] --coverage [value]
 ```
 ## 2.2.
 Phamclust to cluster genomes

-- From the previous step (given that phammseqs ran with the flag "-p"; pangenome option enabled, we should get a file called "strain_genes.tsv".
+- From the previous step (given that phammseqs ran with the flag "-p"; pangenome option enabled, we would get a file called "strain_genes.tsv".
 This is basically a genome to pham mapping file with protein sequences.
 This file would be our input file for running [phamclust](https://github.com/chg60/phamclust).
 Phamclust does have a workaround to this by providing a flag "-g" if the input is genome sequences.
 However, my system always returned an error whenever I tried to input genome FASTAs instead of the mapping file.
 ```bash
 phamclust [path/to/strain_genes.tsv] [output_folder] -n -r -c [value]
 ```
-- "-n" for no subclustering (exclude if your goal is to subcluster), "-r" removes intermediate files, "-c" similarity threshold
+- "-n" for no subclustering (exclude if your goal is to subcluster), "-r" removes intermediate files, "-c" similarity threshold.

 ## 2.3.
 Genome comparison figures

 - [gggenome](https://github.com/thackl/gggenomes) is a great tool for generating genome comparison figures or just genome maps.
 However, I have found the documentation to be a little difficult to understand.
 Here, I have tried to be as straightforward as I could.
 We can compare genomes from the same cluster to see how conserved they are or from different clusters to how dissimilar they are.
 Additionally, this can be a neat way to observe the mosaicism of phage genomes.
-- Prerequisites
+- Prerequisites:
     - FASTA files of genomes (optional, as the read function of gggenome can read the sequence information from the gff3 file)
     - GFF3 files
     - All vs all BLASTp result files to create links (indicates similarity) between genes
 - Genomes, if uploaded as a batch, are arranged in the figure alphabetically.
 - Based on that arrangement we can just do pairwise all vs all BLASTp.
 What I mean by that is
     - let's say A, B, C, and D are accessions of four genomes that are uploaded as batch
-    - the corresponding proteome files should also be named as accessions A, B, C, and D. If the proteome files are placed in the same folder, a simple [python] code is sufficient to run pairwise BLASTp without having to run the same command over and over.
+    - the corresponding proteome files should also be named as accessions A, B, C, and D. If the proteome files are placed in the same folder, a simple python [code](./python_codes/sequential_blastp.py) is sufficient to run pairwise BLASTp without having to run the same command over and over.

-- The codes to generate comparative genome figures are given [here](path).
+- The codes to generate comparative genome figures are given [here](./R_codes/synteny_cluster_wise.R).

 ## 2.4.
 Pangenome analysis